drivendataorg/scipy_proceedings/papers/drivendata/main.md

 [^footnote-chimpandsee-labeling]: Since this data was non-expert labeled, certain thresholds on how many user annotations were required to accept a label as well as thresholds related to percentages of user agreement were applied to go from raw annotations to a well-labeled dataset.

 [^footnote-primatrix-winning-model]: Since Zamba’s origins in 2017, computer vision techniques have evolved significantly.
-The original algorithm implemented in Zamba v1 used an ensemble of five models with architectures based on convolutional neural networks (CNNs)—ImageNet—ResNet50, ResNet152, InceptionV3, Xception, and Inception-ResNetV2.
+The original algorithm implemented in Zamba v1 used an ensemble of five models with architectures based on convolutional neural networks (CNNs)—ImageNet—ResNet50, ResNet152 [@doi:10.48550/arXiv.1512.03385], InceptionV3 [@doi:10.48550/arXiv.1512.00567], Xception [@doi:10.48550/arXiv.1610.02357], and Inception-ResNetV2 [@doi:10.48550/arXiv.1602.07261].
 Base models trained on ImageNet were fine-tuned.
 Then, class probabilities for 32 frames per clip were aggregated into summary statistics and passed to a second-level XGBoost [@doi:10.1145/2939672.2939785] model, which generated the final species prediction. [@primatrix_results] This model was replaced in 2021 with the release of Zamba v2 so is not discussed in more depth here.

 **2018: Zamba Cloud**